mediasp/hold/README.md

 - Overall tidyup of (and better test coverage for) the Sequel code
 - Some performance optimisations for Sequel repositories, in particular to the way lazy loading works, and avoiding unnecessary queries when traversing an object graph.
 - Formalising some concept of the schema of ruby objects which repositories are designed to persist
-- Database-backed implementations of other simpler Persistence interfaces like HashRepository, SetRepository and ArrayCell
+- Database-backed implementations of other simpler Hold interfaces like HashRepository, SetRepository and ArrayCell
 - Support for Identity Map and Unit of Work patterns (a biggie)
-- Implementations of the Persistence interfaces for some NoSQL datastores (e.g. Redis would be nice)
+- Implementations of the Hold interfaces for some NoSQL datastores (e.g. Redis would be nice)
 - Porting across some more featureful and robust disk-backed implementations of the repository interfaces, making it a no-brainer to use config-file-backed persistence
 - Proper support for the use of non-Sequel repositories together with foreign_key mappers, so e.g. you could have it load a licensor from a licensor config file based on a licensor_id column in the database.
 The property mappers were designed with this sort of capability in mind but a bit more work needs doing on it.
 - Perhaps extend the property mapper concept to non-sequel-backed repositories too; in the process seeing if more could be done to unify the way property mappers work with the way repositories expose object cells, and object cells expose property cells.
-- Better-thought-out support in the persistence interfaces for reflection to discover the types of objects which can be persisted in a particular cell/repository/etc. This has been done to an extent but was a bit of a rush job.
+- Better-thought-out support in the hold interfaces for reflection to discover the types of objects which can be persisted in a particular cell/repository/etc. This has been done to an extent but was a bit of a rush job.
 Perhaps would be nice to implement this via optional support for some kind of schema library.
 A good approach to this might also help to pin down in a tidy precise way how repositories ought to behave in the presence of polymorphism and subclassing.